After 300 blog posts...

 Use simple language: Whether you blog in English or Hindi or Tamil, use simple language.
 Don’t write like what you read in newspaper.
 Write how you speak to your friend.
 That way you can get your thoughts quickly and it is also nice to read.

 Quantity vs Quality: When I started I would write, re-write, and re-write one post for a month.
 I would get discouraged and never blog for months.
-Then I learned to differentiate between quantity and quality.
+Then I learned to differentiate between When quantity trumps quality.
 As a creator, you need to practice with quantity.
 You build a momentum by writing and posting.
 As you write more and post more, it becomes easier to write and post even more.

 Play a background music: I don’t know the science behind it.
 But having a pop / rock music at the background gets my fingers to move fast.
 Every time I feel slow and not able to write, I play some songs.
 As I write this, Little Drummer Boy is playing at the background in a loop.